 Here’s a brief outline of the new server discovery, CIMC configuration, and automatic OS installation process:

 - Power on Discovery - Servers boot up to a Random IP from pool (per cabinet) defined in the DHCP range from Foreman-Proxy server.

 - Discovery - DiscoveryOS is loaded on the server via Foreman-Proxy and custom scripts in DiscoveryOS configure CIMC’s network.
 Now, we no longer need to configure CIMC manually, as the unattended power-on of servers loads DiscoveryOS, which configures CIMC’s network.
 The discovered server also gets reported to Foreman-Server, which triggers custom hooks on the Foreman-Server to add that particular server into Autobuild for complete CIMC configuration (SPconfig).

 - Hook running on Foreman-Server adds discovered server to Autobuild through a Web API entrypoint (discover), so complete CIMC configuration can be performed on the discovered server.

 - Router component consumes the request for the discovered server.
-The router’s sole job is to determine location of the master component and forward the request to the master’s database through an API layer.
+The router’s sole job is to determine location of the primary component and forward the request to the primary’s database through an API layer.

-- Workflow daemon picks up request from the master’s database and pushes it to spd_request queue.
+- Workflow daemon picks up request from the primary's database and pushes it to spd_request queue.